Five ways pets can help seniors

 3. Helpers.
 Does your relative have vision or hearing disabilities?
 All the more reason to consider adopting a dog to help your relative while he or she ventures out into public areas.
 Assistance dogs are specially trained to help people with medical conditions navigate public areas and maintain their independence.
-If the senior in your life has sensitive health issues, it may also be wise to invest in a medical alarm system from Bay Alarm.
+If the senior in your life has sensitive health issues, it may also be wise to invest in a medical alert watch from Bay Alarm.
 With the push of a button, the senior in your life will be able to reach out to emergency staff who can help in the event of a fall or accident.
 And the automatic fall detection device will activate in the event your loved one is unable to push the emergency button on their own.

 4. Health.
 As helpers, pets can have a direct bearing on the health of elder caregivers, but they can also indirectly impact the health of seniors.
 According to a recent study, seniors with pets were shown to have significantly lower blood pressure and instances of heart attack than seniors who did not.
 If your relative has a history of heart conditions, you may want to encourage him or her to make a visit to the nearest animal shelter today.

 5. Maintain a sense of purpose.
 Pet ownership can create a source of stability for seniors who live far away from loved ones, and can help instill seniors with a sense of purpose.
 Pets require daily maintenance and upkeep in order to stay healthy, and seniors can use these needs to set their own daily routines.
 With a furry friend around to greet them each day, seniors can feel invigorated and more upbeat.